 Maintain an awareness of technical literature in assigned areas.

-Prepare written analyses and verbal briefings that capture and communicate research results.
+Prepare written analyses and verbal briefings of moderate complexity that capture and communicate research results.

 Travel as necessary to interact with sponsors and customers.